 Small changes can lead to practices that really make a difference.

-Here are a few folks that have inspired us.
+Here are a few Earth Stewardship East folks that have inspired us.

 It is a pleasure to attempt to describe what it is like to get to work on a bike.
 It fulfills two goals for the day: transportation and exercise.
 Over the past 10 years or so, I have been in the habit of biking from Gaithersburg, our home, to the Uniformed Services University, my med school.
 It is at least 14 miles each way, and often I like to increase the trip by taking side roads.
 I feel stimulated, alive, grateful for many blessings as I roll along.
 I am now 72 years old but still believe I have some great biking to do.
 For the past three years or so, I have had a goal of going 5000 miles per year, and each year I have met that goal. and hope to go 6000 miles this year.
-I have a nice locker room at the university, and we pre-position clothes for the week.
 When I arrive at work, I shower, put on clean clothes, and voila, off to teach, or off to the hospital, or off to some meeting.
 And in the evening, I get back into the bike clothes and head home.
-I wear lights, especially in the wintertime.
+I wear lights, especially in the winter.
 My record for leaving in the cold was when one it was only 15 degrees.
-My water bottle was pretty much frozen solid when I arrived at school.
-I have good, warm gear for the winter, similar to a ski outfit, including this "burqua" like head covering.
+My water bottle was pretty much frozen solid when I arrived.
+I have warm gear for the winter, similar to a ski outfit.
 After a few blocks of biking, I am nice and warm.
-I usually am on the road at 6 a.m. or before.
+I usually am on the road at 6 a.m.
 Occasionally I leave for an early meeting, and am on the bike by around 5 a.m.
 It is great biking that early.
 Nothing but birds singing, no cars, quiet, serene.

 I have an occasional encounter with a car, a pedestrian, a squirrel, joggers who wear ear buds and cannot hear me, etc. I keep a close eye out for trouble, and try to be courteous and careful.
-Most drivers are really pleasant and helpful, but a few deserve capital punishment, and shouldn't be driving around bikes.
+Most drivers are really pleasant and helpful, but a few shouldn't be driving around bikes.
 Bikes are like butterflies on the road.
 Totally vulnerable.
 I try to avoid cars as much as possible.
-When the traffic is heavy, I take the trails and walks.
+When the traffic is heavy, I take the trails.

 My biking would be impossible without Lindy, who keeps me supplied in clean clothes.
 She feeds me gourmet meals, makes me get enough sleep at night, looks after me in a million ways.